Strong Hilbert space fragmentation via emergent quantum drums in two dimensions: Strong Hilbert space fragmentation

-A straightforward approach to maximize the number of states produced by wire fluctuations, given a certain density of up-spins (bosons), is to use Eq.~\ref{scalingHSD} and consider 2D drums where {\it all} the parallel wires that compose the drums can fluctuate simultaneously which automatically lead to structures made of only vertex-sharing plaquettes.
-Since such wires can only have a minimum separation of $2\sqrt{2}$ in lattice units, this sets an upper bound on the density of up-spins (bosons) to be $n_{\mathrm{ch}}=1/4$ (the density for the checkerboard drum).
-For initial states in class $5$ where the density of up-spins (bosons), $n \in (0,1/4]$, vertex-sharing drums dominate statistically.
-An example of such a 2D drum at a lower density compared to $n=1/4$ is shown in panel A of Fig.~\ref{2dDrums}.
-Comparing the reference Fock state shown in panel A of Fig.~\ref{2dDrums} to the inert state with the maximum density of up-spins (bosons), $n_b=1/2$, (Fig.~\ref{inert}, left panel), we see that $n=(1/6)\times(1+1/3)=2/9$ for this quantum drum.
+An example of such a 2D drum at a lower density compared to $n=1/4$ using unpaired up-spins (bosons) at a distance of $(3/2)\sqrt{2}$ to couple consecutive parallel wires that are $3\sqrt{2}$ distance apart is shown in panel A of Fig.~\ref{2dDrums}.
+Comparing the reference Fock state shown in panel A of Fig.~\ref{2dDrums} to the inert state with the maximum density of up-spins (bosons), $n_b=1/2$, (Fig.~\ref{inert}), we see that $n=(1/6)\times(1+1/3)=2/9$ for this quantum drum.
 The parallel wires in panel A of Fig.~\ref{2dDrums} can be obtained by deleting every two wires in the inert state and keeping every third wire intact in a $1-0-0$ pattern while the up-spins that do not belong to any wire in panel A of Fig.~\ref{2dDrums} can again be obtained by taking the same $1-0-0$ pattern of wires and deleting every two up-spins (bosons) and keeping every third up-spin (boson) in the surviving wires.
-Crucially, any 2D drum composed of vertex-sharing plaquettes alone contain an extensive number of unshaded plaquettes in its interior (Fig.~\ref{2dDrums}, panels A and B) that do not belong to the drum.
-By definition, the two-spin local correlators $\langle (\sigma^z_{j_x,j_y}+1)(\sigma^z_{j_x+1,j_y+1}+1)\rangle$ and $\langle (\sigma^z_{j_x,j_y+1}+1)(\sigma^z_{j_x+1,j_y}+1)\rangle$ stay pinned to zero for any such unshaded plaquette during the time evolution induced by $H$.
-On the other hand, these correlators should relax to non-zero positive values at late times for the plaquettes that belong to the 2D drum assuming Krylov-restricted ETH simply because two up-spins (bosons) are allowed on both diagonals of these plaquettes.
-However, since $H$ is local in space and respects translational symmetry on the lattice, the ITE at any finite density of up-spins (bosons) cannot give such an effect.
-Hence, typical initial states in class $5$ with $n \leq 1/4$ evade ETH-predicted thermalization due to the presence of such two-spin correlators.
-Furthermore, while the checkerboard drum (Fig.~\ref{2dDrums}, panel B) does not contain any inert spin in its interior, vertex-sharing drums with a lower density of up-spins (bosons) (e.g., Fig.~\ref{2dDrums}, panel A) also contain an extensive number of sites in their interior that do not belong to the drum and thus harbor inert spins.
+The wire decomposition of the drum (shown in panel A, Fig.~\ref{2dDrums}) shows that the fragment size scales as $(\varphi^{1/6})^{L^2}$ $\approx$ $(1.0835\cdots)^{L^2}$ which dominates over the fragment produced by closed-packed one-plaquette drums $(2^{1/9})^{L^2} \approx (1.08006 \cdots)^{L^2}$ (see Sec.~\ref{intstates}) at the same density $n=2/9$.